koekkoek/winc/superpy/Readme.md

     python .\main.py sell --product_name \<name> --price \<price>

+    Note: you can's sell an item that's already sold.

 ## Data storage
 The files where all the data is stored:
 | File name | Columns |